-Adelphi University is committed to providing an atmosphere in which students, faculty, and staff can pursue their educational goals and achieve personal growth.
-Maintaining a safe environment for students, faculty, and staff has long been recognized as an essential part of University life.
+Adelphi University is committed to providing an atmosphere in which students can pursue their educational goals and achieve personal growth.

+Maintaining a safe environment for students, faculty and staff has long been recognized as an essential part of University life.

-At Adelphi, safety and security are of the highest priority and are considered a shared responsibility, requiring the cooperation of everyone concerned-students, faculty, and staff.
+At Adelphi, safety and security are of the highest priority and are considered a shared responsibility, requiring the cooperation of everyone concerned-students, faculty and staff.

 The University has established policies and procedures, and offers comprehensive services, to ensure the well-being of members of the University community.
-All forms of discrimination, harassment (including sexual misconduct, dating violence, domestic violence and stalking), and retaliation are prohibited on the campus.
-See Adelphi University's Anti-Discrimination, Harassment (Including Sexual Misconduct, Dating Violence, Domestic Violence, Stalking) and Retaliation Policy at adelphi.edu/policies/title-ix university-policy for complete information.
+All forms of discrimination, harassment (including sexual misconduct, dating violence, domestic violence and stalking) and retaliation are prohibited on the campus.
+See Adelphi University's Anti-Discrimination, Harassment (Including Sexual Misconduct, Dating Violence, Domestic Violence, Stalking) and Retaliation Policy at hr.adelphi.edu/title-ix/university-policy for complete information.

-The University advises and updates students, staff, and faculty about security procedures through a variety of means, including University publications, on-campus meetings and trainings, new student or employee Orientation programs, email, and the emergency notification system, as necessary.
-For information on resources and reporting, visit adelphi.edu/safety-transportation.
+The University advises and updates students about security procedures through a variety of means, including University publications, on-campus meetings and trainings, new student Orientation programs, email and the emergency notification system, as necessary.
+For information on resources and reporting, visit adelphi.edu/safety.

-The following information was developed for victims of biasrelated crimes and for those individuals at Adelphi University who might be called upon to support and advise them.
+The following information was developed for victims of bias-related crimes and for those individuals at Adelphi University who might be called upon to support and advise them.

-WHAT IS A BIAS RELATED CRIME?
+WHAT IS A BIAS-RELATED CRIME?

-- A swastika spray-painted on the University's Interfaith Center door - A student physically assaulted by a group yelling racial slurs - Harassing letters containing homophobic epithets mailed to lesbian, gay, bisexual or transgender students
+- A swastika spray-painted on the University's Interfaith Center door - A student physically assaulted by a group yelling racial slurs - Harassing letters containing homophobic epithets mailed to lesbian, gay, bisexual or transgender students committed by an individual(s) motivated by a bias against the victim's age, ancestry, color, disability, gender, national origin, race, religion, religious practice, sexual orientation or gender expression, regardless of whether the belief or perception is correct.

 These are just a few examples of how bias-related crimes can touch a college campus.
-Also called hate crimes, bias-related crimes are criminal acts such as aggravated harassment, arson, assault, criminal mischief or murder committed by an individual(s) motivated by a bias against the victim's age, ancestry, color, disability, gender, national origin, race, religion, religious practice, sexual orientation or gender expression, regardless of whether the belief or perception is correct.
+Also called hate crimes, bias-related crimes are criminal acts such as aggravated harassment, arson, assault, criminal mischief or murder